Density of positive closed currents, a theory of non-generic intersections: Tangent cones for positive closed currents

 \end{proposition} \proof For simplicity, we identify $\sigma_E^{-1}(H_\infty)$ with $H_\infty$ and with $\P(E)$.
 We then have $\kappa^{ V}( T)_{|\P(E)}=\kappa^{\widehat V}(\widehat T)_{|\P(E)}$.
 By Lemma \ref{lemma_hyp_case} applied to $\widehat V$, we have $\kappa^{\widehat V}(\widehat T)_{|\P(E)}=\{\widehat T\}_{|\widehat V}.$ Recall that $\{\widehat T\}$ is equal to the difference between $\sigma^*\{T\}$ and the canonical image $\widetilde e(T)$ of $e(T)$ in $H^{2p}_{\widehat V}(\widehat X,\C)$.
 We also have $(\sigma^*\{T\})_{|\widehat V}=\pi^*(\{T\}_{|V})$ (this can be seen using a smooth form in $\{T\}$).
 Moreover,

 This implies the proposition.
 Note that $\{T\}_{|V}=0$ when $p>\dim V$. \endproof

 The following result will be used to bound tangent classes and to show that some tangent classes vanish.

 \begin{proposition} Let $X,V$ and $T$ be as above.
 Let $V'$ be a submanifold of $V$.
 Let $s$ denote the tangential h-dimension of $T$ along $V$.
 Then the tangential h-dimension of $T$ along $V'$ is at most equal to $s$.
-Moreover, if $S$ is a tangent current to $T$ along $V$, we have $\kappa^{V'}_s(T)\leq \kappa^{V'}_s(S)$. \end{proposition}
+Moreover, if $S$ is a tangent current to $T$ along $V$, we have $\kappa^{V'}_s(T)\leq \kappa^{V'}_s(S)$.
+The inequality still holds if we replace $s$ with the tangential h-dimension of $S$ along $V'$. \end{proposition}

 If $T$ has support in $V$, then $S=T$ and the proposition is clear.
 So we can assume that $T$ has no mass on $V$.
 In particular, we have $s<k-p$.

 Let $\tau$ be the smooth admissible map given in Lemma \ref{lemma_admissible}.
 Let $\sigma':\widehat X'\to X$ be the blow-up of $X$ along $V'$ and $\sigma_{E'}:\widehat E'\to E'$ the blow-up along $V'$ of the normal vector bundle $E'$ to $V'$ in $X$.
 Let $\widehat T'$ be the strict transform of $T$ by $\sigma':\widehat X'\to X$.
 Define $\widehat V':=\sigma'^{-1}(V')$ and we identify it with $\sigma_{E'}^{-1}(V')$ and also with $\P(E')$.
 Observe that in general $\tau$ is not admissible with respect to $V'$.
 We need the following lemma.